 Option 2: Use a Raspberry Pi

 If you must purchase hardware to get into the Home Assistant ecosystem, a Raspberry Pi is the next best option.
 The single-board computer is amazingly versatile and offers enough power to run Home Assistant.
-And the price ($35 for the board, plus additional cost for a case, power supply, and SD card) is hard to beat.
+And the price (starting at $35 for the board, plus additional cost for a case, power supply, and SD card) is hard to beat.
 It is also completely silent and extremely power-efficient.
 Most of my same remarks around limitations for an old computer apply here.
-I am currently running on a Raspberry Pi 3, which is two iterations behind the latest (the Raspberry Pi 3 B+ is slightly more powerful, and the Raspberry Pi 4 just released recently).
-Even so, it handles everything I've thrown at it very well so far.
-Occasionally, I run into issues with slight Zigbee delays, but otherwise, everything runs very well and usually only uses about 5% of the CPU.
+I started off with a Raspberry Pi 3, which is now two iterations behind the latest (the Raspberry Pi 3 B+ is slightly more powerful, and the Raspberry Pi 4 is the latest and greatest).
+Even so, it handled everything I threw at it very well, and I only upgraded because I wanted to do more beyond Home Assistant.
+Occasionally, I ran into issues with slight Zigbee delays, but otherwise, everything ran very well and usually only used about 5% of the CPU.

-Eventually, as I plan on adding more sensors, and especially cameras, I plan to migrate to more powerful hardware.
-For now, though, the Pi is working great for me, and it can be a great starter option for you too.
-What's great about the Pi is its versatility.
-If you eventually replace it with something more powerful, it can be re-purposed for many other uses (for example, as a retro game console, a network attached storage unit, or as a DIY temperature/motion/light/humidity/etc.) sensor for Home Assistant.
+What's great about the Pi as well is its versatility.
+If you eventually replace it with something more powerful, it can be re-purposed for many other uses (for example, as a retro game console, a network attached storage unit, or as a DIY temperature / motion / light / humidity / etc.) sensor for Home Assistant.

 There are a few other important things to note when setting up Home Assistant on a Raspberry Pi to help optimize performance and SD card lifespan.
-I will be covering these in more detail later in the basics series.
+I will be covering these in more detail later in the Smart Home 101 series.